 By Saks Afridi & Qinza Najm.

-A seesaw divided by a double-sided mirrored wall.
+A seesaw divided by a double-sided stainless steel mirror-finished wall.
 The wall has an opening in the center-bottom area where the seesaw is situated.
 The height of the opening is such that when children ride the seesaw, they can see and interact with each other at eye level.
 However when adults ride it, they mostly see their own reflections.